 WP2 reviewed the two following requests:

-TSAG is invited to request SG16, 17 and 20 to provide information on work related to unmanned aircraft systems (UAS) and issues that need coordination with ISO/IEC JTC 1.
+TSAG is invited to request SGs 16, 17 and 20 to provide information on work related to unmanned aircraft systems (UAS) and issues that need coordination with ISO/IEC JTC 1.

+After further discussions, it was identified that a liaison was necessary.

+A liaison was drafted, in TD168, on the basis of the RG-WPR report with further addition of SG13 and SG11 and adding a request for coordination with the ITU-R SGs 4, 5 as well as WP4A, WP4C, WP5B, RAG.

+WP2 agreed to send the liaison to TSAG for approval.

+The ISO Liaison Officer was requested to provide more information on the UAS activities in ISO/IEC, who pointed to TD130-R1 which contains the list of ongoing work items in ISO on this Topic

-TSAG is invited to request SG13 to reconsider the wording for Q10/13 taking into account of the discussion and TD141 (SPCG).After further discussions…
+TSAG is invited to request SG13 to reconsider the wording for Q10/13 taking into account of the discussion and TD141 (SPCG).

+After further discussions, it was identified that a liaison was necessary.

+A liaison was drafted on the basis of the RG-WPR report in TD169.

+WP2 agreed to send the liaison to TSAG for approval.

 Finally, the RG-WPR requested the following interim activities to pursue its work: